 Do not reconcile with a husband who abused you, but did not get help for it.
 Do not believe his words that he has changed!
 Believe his ACTIONS.
 How has his behavior changed?
 Is getting back together after separation a good idea for you, or are you running back to the same old problems?

 7. Listen to God’s still small voice

 Take time to pray.
-Get to know Jesus, and allow Him to guide your heart and head.
+Build your faith, get to know Jesus, and allow the Holy Spirit to guide your heart and head.
 Don’t blindly follow pastors or fellow Christians who say that believers should never get divorced!
 Don’t let anyone guilt or push you into a marriage (or divorce) that you know isn’t healthy or good for you and your family.

 May you find peace, hope and love as you move forward in your life.
 May you be guided by the wisdom of the Holy Spirit, the love of Jesus, and the grace of God.